bakeyeon/leetcode-log/easy/2877-create-a-dataFrame-from-list.md

 The order of rows must be preserved.

 ## Solution Method
-While solving this, I realized it's really straightforward with pandas.
-Just passing the list and specifying column names is enough.
-There's no need for looping or preprocessing – pandas handles everything neatly.

 I used `pd.DataFrame()` to convert the 2D list directly into a DataFrame, specifying column names at the same time.

 ## Code